A Belief Propagation Algorithm for Multipath-Based SLAM: Introduction

 \section{Introduction}

-The purpose of simultaneous localization and mapping (SLAM) \cite{DurrantWhyte2006} is to estimate the time-varying pose of a mobile agent---which includes the agent's position---and a map of the surrounding environment, from measurements provided by one or multiple sensors.
-SLAM has attracted strong interest in robotics research for many years.
-Other fields that rely on accurate localization and environment mapping include autonomous driving \cite{Thrun2005}, location-aware communication \cite{DiTaranto2014SPM}, and robust indoor localization \cite{WitrisalSPM2016, DardariTVT2015, GuidiTMC2016,LeitingerGNSS2016}. \rd{Achieving a required level of accuracy robustly is still elusive in indoor environments characterized by harsh multipath channel conditions.
-Therefore, most existing systems supporting multipath channels either use sensing technologies that mitigate multipath effects \cite{WymeerschTC2012} or fuse information from multiple information sources \cite{ShenJSAC2012}.}
+The goal of simultaneous localization and mapping (SLAM) \cite{Thrun2005,DurrantWhyte2006} is to estimate the time-varying pose of a mobile agent---including the agent's position---and a map of the surrounding environment, from measurements provided by one or multiple sensors.
+SLAM is important in many fields including robotics \cite{Thrun2005}, autonomous driving \cite{BressonTIV2017}, location-aware communication \cite{DiTaranto2014SPM}, and robust indoor localization \cite{WitrisalSPM2016, BarConGioWin:L14,DardariTVT2015, GuidiTMC2016,LeitingerGNSS2016}.
+Achieving a required level of accuracy robustly is still elusive in indoor environments characterized by harsh multipath channel conditions.
+Therefore, most existing systems supporting multipath channels either use sensing technologies that mitigate multipath effects \cite{WymeerschTC2012} or fuse multiple information sources \cite{ShenJSAC2012,WinSheDai:J18}.